Mini-XML 4.0 Programming Manual

 Discussion

-This function returns NULL if the node is not an element or the named attribute does not exist.
+This function gets the value for the attribute name from the element node.
+NULL is returned if the node is not an element or the named attribute does not exist.

-const char *mxmlElementGetAttrByIndex(mxml_node_t *node, int idx, const char **name);
+const char *mxmlElementGetAttrByIndex(mxml_node_t *node, size_t idx, const char **name);

 Parameters